 - Seeking comfort

-Dogs are also likely to try to escape the noise.
-That may just mean finding a more quiet central room in the house if they’re stuck indoors, but it could lead to extreme (and potentially successful) attempts if they’re outdoors when anxiety hits.
+Dogs are likely to try to escape the loud noise.
+That may just mean finding a more calm or quiet central room in the house if they’re stuck indoors, but it could lead to extreme (and potentially successful) attempts if they’re outdoors when anxiety hits.

-How to keep your dog comfortable on the Fourth of July
+How to keep your dog calm & comfortable on the Fourth of July